rrainey/agc-mechanical-cad/Notes.md

 ### 2004932 JACKING SCREW

-Both variants are modeled.
+[COMPLETE] Both variants are modeled.
 The modeling of the threading at the tip of the screw isn't quite accurate.

 ### 2004974D IDM PLATE

-This is easily the most complex component to model.
-There's several holes for mounting interior circuit assemblies that remain to be cut.
+[COMPLETE] This is easily the most complex component to model.